Consumer Protection Act 2019: Rights & Complaint Process

 -

-An Act which ensures protection of the consumers from unfair trade practices, defective goods, poor service, and false advertising.
+Protects consumers from unfair trade practices, defective goods, poor service, and misleading advertisements.

 -